xhad/react-uptown/README.md

 **High-Performance React State Management**

-Uptown Stream state uses event streaming across components, radically reducing the complexity of other react state management frameworks, such as Redux.
+Uptown Stream state uses event streaming across components, radically reducing the complexity compared to other React state management frameworks, such as Redux.
 By streaming events, complex and annoying consumer/producer nesting is no longer required, and any component is liberated to emit or listen to state events.

-Uptown Stream state connects easily to a websocket remote state router such as Crossbar.io for one to many, and many to many state management needs, making Uptown very useful for gaming and currency exchange functionality.
+Uptown Stream state connects easily to a remote websocket router such as Crossbar.io for one to many, and many to many state management needs, making Uptown very useful for gaming and currency exchange functionality.

 ## Getting Started